superfet/faithfulco.github.io/content/conferences/2014-iaue/index.md

 # - example
 ---

 This was my first major international conference and I attended as an undergraduate student.
-location: Ignatius Ajuru University of Education (IAUE)
+It was held at Ignatius Ajuru University of Education (IAUE), Port Harcourt, Nigeria.
-address:
-  street: Rumuolumeni
-  city: Port Harcourt, Nigeria.
-  region: CA
-  postcode: 'P.M.B.
-5047'
-  country: Nigeria